thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 By filling in the sections above, an RR turtlebot service is ready to run by `python turtlebot_service.py`!

 * Checkpoint 2:
-There'll be a popup window with blue background, and the terminal should print "Press enter to quit" after running the service.
+The terminal should print "Press enter to quit" after running the service without any error.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 # RR Client
 ## Webcam Example Streaming Client